breach-report/breachreport-api/README.md

 For information about the current subscription opportunities, see [Billing and Payments](https://breachreport.com/portal/subscriptions) on the Breach Report portal.

 The subscription plans may have limitations for the number of domains to track and number of available API calls.
-To remove the current limitations, you may upgrade your current BR account.
+To remove the current limitations, you may need to upgrade your existing BR account.

 For further information, contact the product support at support@breachreport.com.